lsst-ts/LOVE-producer/README.md

 Once inside the container and in the `love` folder you can run the tests as follows:

 ```
-source .setup_dev.sh #Here some configurations will be loaded and you will enter another bash.
+source /home/saluser/.setup_dev.sh # Here some configurations will be loaded and you will enter another bash.
 Press [Ctrl + D] to exit the current console, then the love-producer package will be installed and you can continue with the following step
+pip install /usr/src/love # This step is necessary in order to install the last version of the package code
 pytest /usr/src/love/tests
 ```